University of Moratuwa: Other entities

+Administrative structure and Key persons

 Chancellor

 Chancellor is the head of the university and is responsible for awarding all the academic degrees.
 Usually, the chancellor is a distinguished person in an academic discipline.
 Otherwise, it is a distinguished person or a clergy in the civil society.
 The appointment is done by the head of the state, the President of Sri Lanka.
 The position is mainly ceremonial and duties are usually carried out by the vice chancellor.
-The current chancellor of the university is Professor K.K.Y.W.
-Perera.
+The current chancellor of the university is Professor Monte Cassim.

 Vice Chancellor

 The vice-chancellor is the principal academic and administrative officer of the university, responsible for the management tasks.
 This appointment is also done by the President of Sri Lanka.
 The vice-chancellor of the university is Prof. N.D.
 Gunawardena.